ConsenSys/doc.pantheon/CONTRIBUTING.md

 and a test or two.
 * [Help wanted issues][search-label-help-wanted] - issues which are a bit more involved than `good first issue` issues.

-When you've indentified an issue you'd like to work on, ping us on [Gitter] and we'll assign it to you.
+When you've identified an issue you'd like to work on, ping us on [Hyperledger Besu chat] and we'll assign it to you.

 ### Contribution Workflow
 The documentation is maintained using a "*contributor workflow*" where everyone without exception